 - Describe how the statistical information they examined helped to add meaning to the human tragedy of the Titanic.
 Did analyzing numbers tell them something that they didn't know before?
 Or did it help them see information in a different light?

 Students can attempt to answer the question: "Why did the Titanic sink?"
-To help them answer this question, students can read the explanation on the Titanic: A Special Exhibit from Brittanica Online.
+To help them answer this question, students can read the explanation on the Titanic: The Unsinkable Ship.
 They should explain why the builders of the Titanic thought that it wouldn't sink and then explain why it did sink.
 Using knowledge of the laws of buoyancy, students should explain how the design of the Titanic could have been altered so that it would not have sunk.